 That is why some would say the best sport for prop bets is the one in which you are most knowledgeable.
 If you are a lifelong football fan, you will understand the different factors at play when it comes to whether a specific player will score in any given game.

-Data-rich sports are the best for prop bets, but only sports you have sufficient knowledge and understanding of to process and interpret that data.
+Data-rich sports are the best for prop bets, but only betting on sports you have sufficient knowledge and understanding of is the best approach.

 Tips For A Successful Prop Betting Strategy